-We offer two types of grant.
-Tier 1 is for grant funding up to £500.
-Tier 2 is for grant funding up to £1,000.
-Applications for both tiers are submitted online.
+Tier 1 for funding up to £500.
+Tier 2 for funding up to £1000.

-Tier 1 Grants of up to £500
+Tier 1: Grants up to £500

 Timeline for Tier 1 Grants

-Tier 1 Grant application, submissions will be fast-tracked for review and we endeavour to notify applicants of the outcome of their application within 14 days of submission.
+Tier 1 Grant applications are fast-tracked for review and we endeavour to notify applicants of the outcome of their application within 14 days of submission.

-Tier 2 Grants of up to £1,000
+Tier 2: Grants up to £1000

 Timeline for Tier 2 Grants